How exactly do you say I want in Italian? Are there more ways to say it?

 I don’t feel like going to the movies tonight.

-And that’s it, now you know the many ways to say I want in Italian!
+And that’s the end of our lesson on the many ways to say I want in Italian!

 What next?